-In grade 9 students sit Yellis, a computer-adaptive assessment that provides information to help identify strengths and areas for improvement and predict how students are likely to perform in their IGCSES.
-This assessment will be delivered this year for the first time and it is intended to provide us with further information about students' learning stage and needs.
-Our Head of Middle Years will engage with parents further on this.
+In Grade 9 students sit Yellis testing.
+This is a computer-adaptive assessment that delivers information to help identify strengths and areas for improvement and predict how students are likely to perform in their IGCSEs.
+This is intended to provide further information about students' learning stage, and is used to inform teaching and learning.

+Middle Years/IGCSE Subjects